R-LS/R-LS/rlssite/content/posts/steve/index.md

 ###### Steve is inspired by the popular meme "and your friend Steve" and [that one seagull in the penguin enclosure](https://vt.tiktok.com/ZS2MAyDXM)
 Steve runs on Scheduled Flows on Power Automate, which runs twice a week for our standup check-ins and once a week reminding us to do our FYP reflections.
 Steve's notifications can be easily configured through the Scheduled Flow and don't require a server or scheduler unlike how Telegram bots would traditionally be run.

-### How Steve Works
+### How Steve Works: Quick Overview
-You'll need to use Power Automate for this: https://make.powerautomate.com/
+You'll need to use Power Automate and Telegram for this: https://make.powerautomate.com/
 Quick Overview:
 ![Scheduled Flow](./images/flow.png)
+### Power Automate: Creating the Custom Connector
 The flow shown above uses a custom connector, which you will need to create yourself, but I'll share my settings here:
 ![Custom Connector](./images/custom_ss.png)
 You can name your custom connector as you like, i chose "Telegram Message API":